Faith in Buddhism: Through verification

-In the discourse called the Canki Sutta, the Buddha points out that people's beliefs may turn out in two different ways: they might either be genuine, factual and not mistaken; or vain, empty and false.
+In the discourse called the Canki Sutta, the Buddha points out that people's beliefs may turn out in two different ways: they might either be genuine, factual, and not mistaken; or vain, empty, and false.
 Thus, when a person holds a certain belief, they should not derive the conclusion "Only this is true, anything else is false," but instead "preserve the truth" with the awareness "This is my belief".
-Thus, the discourse criticizes, among others, divine revelation, tradition and report, as leading to "groundless faith" and as an incomplete means of acquiring spiritual knowledge or truth.
+Thus, the discourse criticizes, among others, divine revelation, tradition, and report, as leading to "groundless faith" and as being incomplete means of acquiring spiritual knowledge or truth.
 But in the Sandaka Sutta, the Buddha also criticizes mere reasoning or logic as a means of attaining to truth.
 Instead, personal and direct intuitive knowledge are required to attain the truth, when such knowledge is not affected by bias.
-Thus, belief and faith are not considered sufficient for arriving at truth, even in spiritual matters where other religious traditions would refer to faith.
+Thus, belief and faith are not considered sufficient for arriving at truth, even in spiritual matters where other religious traditions would defer to faith.
 The Buddha does not agree with traditions that demand blind faith in scriptures or teachers.
-In one discourse, when asked on which authority the Buddha bases his teachings on, he answers that he does not base them on tradition, faith, or reason, bur rather on personal experience as a source of authority.
+In one discourse, when asked on which authority the Buddha bases his teachings, he answers that he does not base them on tradition, faith, or reason, but rather on personal experience as a source of authority.

-In conclusion, the Buddhist devotee should verify moral judgment and truth by personal experience.
-This then leads to a provisional acceptance, called "preserving the truth".
-Faith goes hand-in-hand with an open attitude of willing to learn and try out, familiarizing oneself with the teaching.
+The Buddhist devotee should verify moral judgment and truth by personal experience.
+This leads to a provisional acceptance, called "preserving the truth".
+Faith goes hand-in-hand with an open attitude of willingness to learn and experiment, familiarizing oneself with the teaching.
 Through personal verification a person's faith deepens, ultimately changing from "preserving" to "discovering" the truth.
 This verification process involves ordinary experience, but also the yogic experience of cultivation of the mind.
 Furthermore, the Buddha applies these criteria to his own teaching: he is qualified to teach his dharma because he has verified it for himself, not learnt it from someone else or reasoned it out.
 The Buddha states in several discourses, including the Vimaṁsaka Sutta, that his disciples should investigate even him as to whether he really is enlightened and pure in conduct, by observing him for a long time.
-Several people are described in the Pāli Canon observing the Buddha in such way, and arriving at grounded faith.
-This does not mean, however, that the Buddha does not accept any acts of reverence to his person: he teaches that devotional acts can help to uplift the lay practitioners' minds, and help them on the path to a better rebirth and enlightenment.
+Several people are described in the Pāli Canon observing the Buddha in such a way, and thereby arriving at well-grounded faith.
+This does not mean, however, that the Buddha does not accept any acts of reverence to his person: he teaches that devotional acts can help to uplift lay practitioners' minds, and help them on the path to a better rebirth and enlightenment.
 Devotion is therefore a subject that requires the serious practitioner's interest.